mlutfy/formautosave/README.txt

   with a different ID, e.g. form#Contact, form#Activity, form#Case, etc.)

 - Tested with CKEditor, but not other WYSIWYG editors.

+- Note that currently the extension enables itself for all forms.
+  You can either hide the restore/delete links in your CSS of your public theme, or send ideas on how to handle the distinction in a better way. :)

 WARNING: the extension checks explicitely to avoid saving credit card information on disk, as this would be a security risk and goes against PCI-DSS.
 However, this